Last Updated on July 14, 2021 by Jeremy

 But we'd be lying if we didn't say we're already planning road trips to check out several who are located nearby- like Harlem Brewing Company in Harlem or Black Frog Brewery in Toledo as well.

-One of the aspects about Fresh Fest that we absolutely loved is that over 20 of Pittsburgh's top breweries were partnered with local minority artists, entrepreneurs, and business owners in order to create a beer suited to their tastes- tastes that have often been overlooked until now.
+One of the aspects about Fresh Fest that we absolutely loved is that in its first year over 20 of Pittsburgh's top breweries partnered with local minority artists, entrepreneurs, and business owners in order to create a beer suited to their tastes- tastes that have often been overlooked until now.

 The beers were all released at the event and ticket-goers were able to sample as many as they wanted and also talk to the collaborators at each of the respective booths to learn more about their business, their interest in beer, and more.
 If that isn't the perfect recipe for a beer festival, I don't know what is.

-Some of the best collaborations we had (for our tastes at least), include Dr. Hollywood with Butler Brew Works for the Ice Cream & Moscato (an ale made with lactose and moscato grapes- our favorite of the night), First Sip Brew Box with Allegheny City for the Double Black Diamond (a delicious double Cascadian dark ale), Black Tech Nation with Auroch's for the Black Unicorn (a Belgian turned pure black with activated charcoal), and Eminent Hospitality with ShuBrew for Cloudy with a Chance of Mangoes (made with an absurd amount of mango puree) to name a few.
+In its first year, some of the best collaborations we had (for our tastes at least) included Dr. Hollywood with Butler Brew Works for the Ice Cream & Moscato (an ale made with lactose and moscato grapes- our favorite of the night), First Sip Brew Box with Allegheny City for the Double Black Diamond (a delicious double Cascadian dark ale), Black Tech Nation with Auroch's for the Black Unicorn (a Belgian turned pure black with activated charcoal), and Eminent Hospitality with ShuBrew for Cloudy with a Chance of Mangoes (made with an absurd amount of mango puree) to name a few.

 Many of these breweries also brought some of their latest releases and many were their best ones put out to date.
 So in addition to tasting new creations never released before, attendees could also get a feel for what the breweries are like as well- perfect for those who do not brewery hop like we do or are new to craft beer altogether.